Six 17th-century canal palaces united into one palace, on the golden Herengracht.

 Where the hotel sits in Amsterdam

-The Waldorf Astoria stands on the Herengracht, between Vijzelstraat and Utrechtsestraat, the canal's most affluent sector.
-Rijksmuseum twelve minutes on foot, Rembrandtplein eight, Jordaan fifteen.
+The Waldorf Astoria stands on the Herengracht, between Vijzelstraat and Utrechtsestraat, the canal's most affluent stretch.
+Rijksmuseum a twelve-minute walk, Rembrandtplein eight minutes, Jordaan fifteen.
 Keizersgracht tram stop at the door, lines 1, 2, 5 to Centraal Station in ten minutes.
 Schiphol thirty minutes by taxi, twenty-five by train from RAI.
 The quarter is residential and quiet, art galleries and antiquarians, little mass tourism.

 Good to know